iHugo-Tang/Popups/README.md

 <p>
     <h3>Three in one</h3>
-    <p>You can display popups created with our library in one of three positions on the screen: at the bottom, in the center, or at the top.
+    <p>You can display popups created with our framework in one of three positions on the screen: at the bottom, in the center, or at the top.
 This allows you to create the most common objects, including popups, popovers, alerts, notifications, and more.</p>
     <img alt="Code Example 4" src="https://github.com/Mijick/Assets/blob/main/Popups/Code/any-position.svg" width="100%">
 </p>

 <p>
     <h3>Multiple popups?
 No problem!</h3>
-    <p>Whether you want to present multiple notifications to the user, or show terms and conditions before they log in, the library makes it possible - it allows you to keep as many popups on the screen as you want.
+    <p>Whether you want to present multiple notifications to the user, or show terms and conditions before they log in, the framework makes it possible - it allows you to keep as many popups on the screen as you want.
 Inactive popups are stacked in a visually appealing way.</p>
     <img alt="Code Example 5" src="https://github.com/Mijick/Assets/blob/main/Popups/Code/stacking.svg" width="100%">
 </p>

 <p>
     <h3>Past, present and future</h3>
-    <p>We decided to reach out to developers who, for various reasons, want to use native sheets and alerts alongside our library.
-From now on, this is possible, and in the near future, we will also add the ability to call sheets in a native style, allowing you to integrate our library into your existing projects as well.</p>
+    <p>We decided to reach out to developers who, for various reasons, want to use native sheets and alerts alongside our framework.
+From now on, this is possible, and in the near future, we will also add the ability to call sheets in a native style, allowing you to integrate our framework into your existing projects as well.</p>
     <img alt="Code Example 6" src="https://github.com/Mijick/Assets/blob/main/Popups/Code/native-with-framework.svg" width="100%">
 </p>